-For ages 3 to 5 with an adult.
-Parents or caregivers participate with their preschoolers in gallery conversations and art-making activities each week to explore color in select artworks from State of the Art: Discovering American Art Now.
-Session includes three consecutive Wednesday classes. $30 ($24 for Members), register online or by calling Guest Services at 479.657.2335.
+(For ages 3 to 5 with an adult.)
+Parents or caregivers participate with their preschoolers in gallery conversations and art-making activities each week to explore diverse presentations of people in works from the permanent collection.
+Session includes three consecutive Wednesday classes.
+All materials are provided. $30 ($24 for Members) for 3 classes, register online or by calling Guest Services at 479.657.2335.